jwodder/doapi/api.md

     These actions all seem to turn the droplet on after completing; look into.

+- The `enable_ipv6` action does not require the droplet to be off, and it does not turn the droplet off.
 - There appear to be no constraints on having two or more droplets, images, or SSH keys with the same name.
 - Snapshots are allowed to have the same name as an image slug.